 Ms. Tan was appointed as an Executive Director on 29 October 2010 and is in charge of the Human Resource & Administration function.
-She was last re-elected as a director on 25 August 2017.
+She was last re-elected as a director on 25 August 2017 and due for re-election at the forthcoming AGM.